moevm/document_insight_system/tests/README.md

 class VersionTestSelenium(BasicSeleniumTest) with 1 test
 Test check: if page "/version" opens and contains info from "VERSION.json"

-### Test for loading report:
+### Test for loading report and pres:

-class ReportLoadTestSelenium(BasicSeleniumTest) with 2 tests
+class FileLoadTestSelenium(BasicSeleniumTest) with 3 tests
 Test check: if reports wit different extensions loads correctly use default documents from "/tests" or your own example